Wazuh on K8s: 7 Frameworks, Auto-Remediation, One Chart

 Why Wazuh

-I chose Wazuh as the engine for this because it’s the only open-source platform that can run SCA, FIM, vulnerability detection, log collection, rootcheck, and active response from a single agent binary.
+I chose Wazuh as the engine because it’s the only open-source platform that runs SCA, FIM, vulnerability detection, log collection, rootcheck, and active response from a single agent binary, with a manager that aggregates findings across every node into one queryable surface.
 Falco does runtime detection well but doesn’t do compliance scanning. kube-bench does CIS but nothing else.
 OPA does admission but doesn’t touch host-level hardening.